CroxxN/hexer/README.md

-# A utility for inspection of binary of a file
+# A utility to see hexdump, but cleaner

 ## How to Use?